hfoley/lakehouse/00 PreReqs/readme.md

 7. Let's navigate to the fileshare via the Azure portal or Azure Storage Explorer.
 We'll create a folder within the fileshare listed in #4.
 You'll see a folder called ".cloudconsole" already for system use.
 8. Create a folder called lakehouse.
 9. Verify doing dir within Azure Cloud Shell that you can now see lakehouse folder.
 Navigate to that folder by typing: "cd la*".
 If you need to navigate back up you can do that by typing cd..

+### Step 3 - Run 00 - LakehousePreReqCheck.ps1 ###
-10. We'll use lakehouse as the folder where we'll upload our scripts.
+1. We'll use lakehouse as the folder where we'll upload our scripts.
 Upload the 00 - LakehousePreReqCheck.ps1 file into lakehouse folder location.
-11. Use dir to verify you can see the file in cloud shell.
+2. Use dir to verify you can see the file in cloud shell.
-12. You can now run the powershell script by typing: ./"00 - LakehousePreReqCheck.ps1" and hit enter.
+3. You can now run the powershell script by typing: ./"00 - LakehousePreReqCheck.ps1" and hit enter.
-13. This will check for cmdlets and resource providers need to move forward.
+4. This will check for cmdlets and resource providers need to move forward.
 Any missing will error and display syntax to install.

 ![alt text](https://github.com/hfoley/EDU/blob/master/images/lakehouse/CloudShell03.jpg?raw=true)

+### Step 4 - Client tool for SQL queries ###
+Later in the workshop we'll need to run SQL queries against the Azure SQL DB we create.
+If you don't have one you can use Azure Data Studio or SQL Server Management Studio. https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver16

+### Step 5 - Power BI Desktop ###
+Later in the workshop we'll setup a Power BI report to our Synapse Analytics Serverless SQL pool.
+Install Power BI Desktop - https://powerbi.microsoft.com/en-us/desktop/